Sian-Lee-SA/Home-Assistant-Switch-Manager/README.md

 #### Title naming convention

-To unify switches added to Switch Manager, it makes sense to conform to a naming convention so the below dot points are some rules to go by
+To unify switches added to Switch Manager, it makes sense to conform to a naming convention so the below dot points are some rules to go by.

 * All characters should be lowercase
 * If a button has a initial press action (where it's always called before other actions) then this should be called **init**, this is useful for setting timers and other initiating actions